openmodelingfoundation/openmodelingfoundation.github.io/content/en/about/code-of-conduct.md

 ### Code of Conduct Violations During Open Modeling Foundation Meetings

-If there is a clear violation of the Code of Conduct during an OMF meeting—for example, a meeting is Zoom bombed or an OMF member is verbally abusing another participant—an OMF Executive Committee member may choose to expel the violator from the meeting or close the meeting early.
+If there is a clear violation of the Code of Conduct during an OMF meeting — for example, a meeting in an online environment is "bombed", or an OMF member is verbally abusing another participant, — an OMF Executive Committee member may choose to expel the violator from the meeting or close the meeting early.
 If they do so, they will follow up with the Code of Conduct Committee to determine if further action is needed.

 The following outlines the process for community members to report a Code of Conduct violation after it has occurred.

 ### Making a Report

-If you believe you’re experiencing unacceptable behavior that is counter to this Code of Conduct, please contact a member of the OMF Code of Conduct Committee:
+The Executive Committee will serve as the OMF Code of Conduct Committee.
+If you experience or observe unacceptable behavior that is counter to this Code of Conduct, please contact the OMF Code of Conduct Committee at [conduct@openmodelingfoundation.org](mailto:conduct@openmodelingfoundation.org).
+At this time the OMF administrative coordinator is the individual contact for the Code of Conduct Committee.

-* TBD
+The reporting party does not need to be directly involved in a Code of Conduct violation incident.
+You are encouraged to report incidents where someone has engaged in behavior that is potentially illegal or makes you or someone else feel unsafe, unwelcome, or uncomfortable as explained in these guidelines.
+Please make a bystander report if you observe a potentially dangerous situation, someone in distress, or violations of these guidelines, even if the situation is not happening to you.

-The committee member will work with you to find a time to take an incident report, which includes a concise description of the situation.
-If a conflict of interest is present between you and the committee member, or the committee member and the person/people being reported, they will recommend another committee member to take your report.
+A Code of Conduct committee member will work with you to find a time to complete an incident report, including a concise description of the situation.
+If a conflict of interest is present between you and any Code of Conduct committee member, or the Code of Conduct committee member and the person/people being reported, please request for another committee member to take your report.

-If you would prefer to make a report via email rather than discussing it with a committee member, please include:
+If you prefer to make a report via email rather than discussing it with a committee member, please include:

 * Your contact information (so we can get in touch with you if we need to follow up).
 * Date and time of the incident.